-- Services that are not medically necessary or specifically covered - Hospitalization or other facility charges - Prescription drugs - Cosmetic dental procedures - Services performed before your effective date of coverage - Anesthesiologist services - Dental procedures, appliances, or restorations that are necessary to alter, restore, or maintain occlusion, including but not limited to: increasing vertical dimension, replacing or stabilizing tooth structure lost by attrition (wear), realignment of teeth, periodontal splinting, and gnathologic recordings - Direct diagnostic surgical or non-surgical treatment procedures applied to jaw joints or muscles, except as provided under Oral Surgery above - Artificial material implanted or grafted into soft tissue, including surgical removal of implants, with exceptions - Oral hygiene instruction and periodontal exam - Services for teeth retained in relation to an overdenture.
-Overdenture appliances are limited to an allowance for a standard full denture. - Any oral surgery that includes surgical endodontics (apicoectomy, retrograde filling) other than that listed under Oral Surgery above
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services (continued) Anesthesiologist services Dental procedures, appliances, or restorations that are necessary to alter, restore, or maintain occlusion, including but not limited to: increasing vertical dimension, replacing or stabilizing tooth structure lost by attrition (wear), realignment of teeth, periodontal splinting, and gnathologic recordings Direct diagnostic surgical or non-surgical treatment procedures applied to jaw joints or muscles, except as provided under Oral Surgery above Artificial material implanted or grafted into soft tissue, including surgical removal of implants, with exceptions Oral hygiene instruction and periodontal exam Services for teeth retained in relation to an overdenture.
+Overdenture appliances are limited to an allowance for a standard full denture.
+Any oral surgery that includes surgical endodontics (apicoectomy, retrograde filling) other than that listed under Oral Surgery above Analgesia (nitrous oxide) Removable unilateral dentures Temporary procedures Splinting Consultations by the treating provider and office visits Initial installation of implants, full or partial dentures or fixed bridgework to replace a tooth or teeth extracted prior to your effective date.
+Exception: This exclusion will not apply for any member

-What you must pay What you must pay

-when you get when you get

-these services these services

-Services that are covered for you In-Network Out-of-Network

-- Analgesia (nitrous oxide)

-- Removable unilateral dentures

-- Temporary procedures

-- Splinting

-- Consultations by the treating provider and office visits

-- Initial installation of implants, full or partial dentures or fixed bridgework to replace a tooth or teeth extracted prior to your effective date.
-Exception: This exclusion will not apply for any member who has been continuously covered under a UCare Medicare Advantage plan for more than 24 months.

-- Occlusal analysis, occlusal guards (night guards), and occlusal adjustments (limited and complete)

-- Veneers (bonding of coverings to the teeth)

-- Orthodontic treatment procedures

-- Corrections to congenital conditions, other than for congenital missing teeth.

-- Athletic mouth guards

-- Retreatment or additional treatment necessary to correct or relieve the results of previous treatment, except as noted above
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services (continued) who has been continuously covered under a UCare Medicare Advantage plan for more than 24 months.
+Occlusal analysis, occlusal guards (night guards), and occlusal adjustments (limited and complete) Veneers (bonding of coverings to the teeth) Orthodontic treatment procedures Corrections to congenital conditions, other than for congenital missing teeth.
+Athletic mouth guards Retreatment or additional treatment necessary to correct or relieve the results of previous treatment, except as noted above Space maintainers

-- Space maintainers